techidaily/site-games-able/source/_posts/customizing-headphone-output-on-xbox-sx.md

  And with**Mute speaker audio when headset attached** enabled, every time you link a headset to your Xbox controller, your device's speaker will automatically silence, guaranteeing only headset audio plays.

- If you're having issues with getting this feature to work, there are a few[ways you can troubleshoot audio issues on Xbox Series X|S](https://www.makeuseof.com/troubleshoot-xbox-audio-issues/) .
+ If you're having issues with getting this feature to work, there are a few [ways you can troubleshoot audio issues on Xbox Series X|S](https://www.makeuseof.com/troubleshoot-xbox-audio-issues/) .
 It may be that problems with your set-up, headset, or preferences are interfering with your audio.
 On the flip side, there are also ways you further fine-tune headset audio on Xbox.

 ## How to Manage Your Set-Up and Headset Audio on Xbox Series X|S

- With your console set up for automatically adjusting to an attached headset, you might want to[optimize the sound settings of your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-sound-settings/) .
+ With your console set up for automatically adjusting to an attached headset, you might want to [optimize the sound settings of your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-sound-settings/) .
 This way you can ensure the best headset audio experience possible through your Xbox.

  In particular, Xbox Series X|S**Volume & audio output** settings allow for your**Headset format** options to be tuned to the best-suited audio output, including: